Scientists grow 'Mini-Guts' from patient biopsies to unlock secrets of Crohn's and colitis

 Summary

-This study takes small tissue samples from the gut during routine endoscopy and grows them into mini-organs called organoids.
+This study collects small tissue samples (biopsies) from people undergoing routine endoscopy and grows them into mini-organs called organoids in the lab.
 These organoids mimic the real intestine and help researchers understand diseases like Crohn's and ulcerative colitis.
-The goal is to learn how these diseases work and test new treatments in the lab, not to treat participants directly.
+The goal is to learn how these diseases work and test new treatments, not to provide direct benefit to participants.

 Disclaimer Read more